 Community Infrastructure Levy (CIL)

-Examination of the Draft Charging Schedule took place on the 28th January 2016 with a Report received from The Planning Inspectorate (PINS) on the 24th February 2016.
-The Report concluded that, subject to certain recommended modifications, the Draft CIL Charging Schedule provides an appropriate basis for the collection of the levy in Lichfield District.
+Examination of the Draft Charging Schedule took place on 28 January 2016 with a report received from The Planning Inspectorate (PINS) on 24 February 2016.
+The report concluded that, subject to certain recommended modifications, the Draft CIL Charging Schedule provides an appropriate basis for the collection of the levy in Lichfield District.

-The Council’s Community Infrastructure Levy Charging Schedule was adopted at Full Council on Tuesday 19th April 2016.
-The CIL Charging Schedule came into effect on 13th June 2016.
+Our Community Infrastructure Levy Charging Schedule was adopted at Full Council on Tuesday 19 April 2016.
+The CIL Charging Schedule came into effect on 13 June 2016.
 The CIL Notice of Adoption can be viewed here.

 What is the Community Infrastructure Levy?